cmontella/cse017-quiz3/README.md

 # CSE017 - Quiz 3

+Remember, make at least 1 commit per question.
+Minimum of 4 commits for this assignment.
+You may commit directly to this file for your answers.

 ## Question 1

 Write down a UML model for a doubly linked list node.
 You don't have to implement this in Java.